tobiasgerstenberg/causal_cognition/README.md

 1. An empirical project proposal.
 2. A literature review based on one of the class topics.
-3. An essay (I will post essay questions).
+3. An essay (I will post a list of potential essay questions on Canvas).

 A short final paper proposal (1/2 page) will be due on __Sunday, 26th at 10pm__.